 Nightlife in Trinidad Cuba has something for everyone.
 For those on a budget, you could always pick up a bottle of Havana rum and make your own drinks and people watch from Plaza Mayor or scope out cheap mojitos at a local restaurant or bar.
-However, if you’re looking for a night out in Trinidad, head to Disco Ayala or Casa de La musica are the best nightlife spots in Trinidad.
+However, if you’re looking for a night out in Trinidad, head to Disco Ayala or Casa de La Musica is the best nightlife spots in Trinidad.

 Disco Ayala – Trinidad, Cuba

 Head to Disco Ayala a club literally inside of a cave!
 Disco Ayala is definitely the best nightlife in Trinidad, open 7 days a week.
 Around 1 am every night they have a show with fire dancers and acrobats.
 There are limited tables so get there early to secure one.
 Don’t show up much before 11 pm, we showed up at 12 am and there was a line about 20 people long.
 The cover charge is 5 CUC and includes one beverage.
 No bags are allowed, you will have to check them at the door.
 Inside the cave, there are 5 dance floors and 3 bars.